OfficeDev/office-js-snippets/README.md

 A few style rules to observe:

 * Use standard TypeScript indentation.
-* Each button-click handler should have its own `async` function, called "run" if there is only one button on the page -- otherwise, name it as you will.
+* For each button, define a corresponding `async` function that is to be executed when the button is clicked.
+The `async` function can be called "run" if there is only one button on the page -- otherwise, name it as you will.
-* Inside the function there shall be a try/catch.
-In it you will await the `Excel.run` or `Word.run`, and use `async/await` inside of the `.run` as well.
+* Each button-click handler should invoke the `tryCatch` function, passing in the name of the `async` function to be executed when the button is clicked.
 * All HTML IDs should be `all-lower-case-and-hyphenated`.
 * Unless you are explicitly showing pretty UI, I wouldn't do the popup notification except for one or two samples.
 It's a lot of HTML & JS code, and it's also not strictly Fabric-y (there is a more "correct" way of doing this with components).
 * Strings should be in double-quotes.